akehrer/akehrer.github.io/posts/2015-09-21-setting-up-nikola-and-github.md

 # Github setup
 - Create `source` branch in addition to `master`, all of the Nickola stuff will happen here.
 The `master` branch is where the static site will be served from and the output from `nikola build` will be put there using `ghp-import`.
 - Checkout the `source` branch and initialize your Nikola site (see [Nikola getting started][nkstart])
-- You can now all the things you need to do with Nikola (pages, posts, theme, [etc.](https://getnikola.com/handbook.html))
+- You can now do all the things you need to do with Nikola (pages, posts, theme, [etc.](https://getnikola.com/handbook.html))

 # Syncing site